 They have left her alone-she is alone in all the world, this poor Isabell.
-They have no intention of neglect-no wish to wound or slight her; but they think she should claim pleasures for herself-should boldly take consideration like Janet, or laugh at the lack of it.
+They have no intention of neglectno wish to wound or slight her; but they think she should claim pleasures for herself-should boldly take consideration like Janet, or laugh at the lack of it.
 But the shy Isabell can do none of these.
-She has come to think herself of so little account, that if she had stretched out her hand to receive some envied gift, and any other claimant did but appear, she would shrink back and lose it.
-They think she does not care for the usual pleasures of youth they cannot understand how she should care, and yet hold back with that shy reserve continually.
-So they leave her alone, and think it is her choice, and are not concerned about the sadness which they do not comprehend; and Isabell, feeling like old Matthew-she was no poet, or she might have said these touching words, long before Wordsworth said them-
+She has come to think herself of so little account, that if she had stretched out her hand to receive some envied gift, and any other claimant did but appear, she would shrink back and lose They think she does not care for the usual pleasures of youth-they cannot understand how she should care, and vet hold back with that shy reserve continually.
+So they leave her alone, and think it is her choice, and are not concerned about the sadness which they do not comprehend; and Isabell, feeling like old Matthew-she was no poet, or she might have said these touching words, long before Wordsworth said themremains alone continually, and bears it as she may.